junxit/us-congress-bills-113/metadata.md

 - 2013-05-09 — Rule provides for consideration of H.R.
 807 with 1 hour of general debate.
 Motion to recommit with or without instructions allowed.
 Measure will be considered read.
 A specified amendment is in order.
 - 2013-05-09 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2552)
 - 2013-05-09 — The previous question was ordered on the amendment (A002) pursuant to the rule. (consideration: CR H2550)
+- 2013-05-13 — Received in the Senate and Read twice and referred to the Committee on Finance.